BMCV/SuperDSM/docs/source/pipeline.rst

 .. math:: \operatorname{MSC}(\mathbb P(U)) = \operatorname{MSC}(\mathscr U_{\# U}),

 where :math:`\mathscr U_k \subseteq \mathbb P(U)`.
 See Section 2.3 of the paper for details.

-The computation of the universe :math:`U` is described in Supplemental Material 5 of the paper.

 .. _pipeline_stages: